autoluminescent/wildfly-percentiles-example/README.md

 - `wildfly-histogram-test`: a tiny application that contains only one resource, similar to the Micrometer quickstart (but simplified).
 It registers a summary meter, where we record all the numbers that are requested.
-This meter is configured to have client-side percentiles.

 - `init-and-deploy.sh`: a script that configures the Micrometer extension, builds the application and deploys it.